► Audi RS4 Avant driven in UK

 ► Uses same 444bhp V6 as RS5

-The 1990s comeback is already dying off: it’s now time to bring back the 00’s.
-The previous-generation Audi RS4 Avant had a rip-roaring, naturally aspirated V8 behind its giant grille – but you won’t be surprised to hear the latest, 2018 version of Audi’s medium-size, maximum-pace estate doesn’t.
+You yearning for a return to the Noughties?
+The previous-generation Audi RS4 Avant had a rip-roaring, naturally aspirated V8 behind its huge grille – but you won’t be surprised to hear the latest 2018 fast estate is another victim of Audi’s downsizing trend.

-Harking back to its roots of the original B5 RS4 launched in 2000, this B9 versions has succumbed to the downsizing-trend with a 2.9-litre twin-turbocharged V6 - the same unit fitted to its RS5 coupe cousin.
+Just like the original B5 RS4 launched in 2000, this B9 version of the mighty RS4 has succumbed to the bandwagon with a 2.9-litre twin-turbocharged V6 - the same unit fitted to its RS5 coupe cousin.

 Browse secondhand Audi A4s for sale